Rockies vs. Yankees Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Ryan McMahon and others are listed when the New York Yankees visit the Colorado Rockies at Coors Field on Saturday (at 8:10 PM ET).
+Player prop betting options for Gleyber Torres, Ryan McMahon and others are available in the New York Yankees-Colorado Rockies matchup at Coors Field on Sunday, starting at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!